Satureja thymbra

-Satureja thymbra, commonly known as savory of Crete, whorled savory, pink savory, and Roman hyssop (Arabic: za'atar rumi; za'atar franji), is a perennial-green dwarf shrub of the family Lamiaceae.
+Satureja thymbra, commonly known as savory of Crete, whorled savory, pink savory, and Roman hyssop (Arabic: za'atar rumi; za'atar franji), is a perennial-evergreen dwarf shrub of the family Lamiaceae.
 It is noted for its dark-green leaves, which grow on numerous, closely compacted branches, reaching a height of 20–50 cm.
 Pink to purple flowers blossom between March and June.
 It is native to southeastern Europe and Libya, Africa.

 Description

 The plant has a fuscous-brown bark, with many erect young shoots, somewhat tetragonal, gland-dotted and pubescent with short downy white hairs.
 The leaves have numerous glandular trichomes of two morphologically distinct types: glandular hairs and glandular scales.
 The leaves are opposite, entire, smooth, and sessile; they generally extending in condensed clusters of inflorescence, consisting of a pair of sessile cymes arranged around an axis and equally spaced, with numerous lanceolate bracts measuring about 5 mm long and 2 mm wide.
 The pink to purple flowers grow in whorls.
 Its fruit pods are schizocarps.
 The plant is aromatic.